MRes

 In the week before the beginning of the academic year in mid-September there is an Induction Programme for all new research postgraduates at Goldsmiths.

-You will be introduced to College and Departmental facilities and procedures, and attend workshops on what is involved in doing a research degree.
+You will be introduced to Goldsmiths-wide and departmental facilities and procedures, and attend workshops on what is involved in doing a research degree.

-The MRes is a training year, in which work on your own research project is coupled with general training in Anthropological and Social Science Methods - run both within the Department and by the Goldsmiths College Research Office - as follows:
+The MRes is a training year, in which work on your own research project is coupled with general training in anthropological and social science methods – run both within the department and by the Goldsmiths Research Office – as follows:

-Quantitative Research Methods (15 sessions of 2 hours each)
+• Either: Quantitative Research Methods (15 sessions of 2 hours each) or optional modules

 Entry requirements